FidoNet: FidoNet deployments

 The original Fido BBS software, and some other FidoNet-supporting software from the 1980s, is no longer functional on modern systems.
 This is for several reasons, including problems related to the Y2K bug.
-In some cases, the original authors have left the BBS or shareware community, and the software, much of which was closed source, has been rendered abandonware.
+In some cases, the original authors have left the BBS or shareware community, and the software, much of which was closed source, is no longer supported.

 Several DOS-based legacy FidoNet Mailers such as FrontDoor, Intermail, MainDoor and D'Bridge from the early 1990s can still be run today under Windows without a modem, by using the freeware NetFoss Telnet FOSSIL driver, and by using a Virtual Modem such as NetSerial.
 This allows the mailer to dial an IP address or hostname via Telnet, rather than dialing a real POTS phone number.
 There are similar solutions for Linux such as MODEMU (modem emulator) which has limited success when combined with DOSEMU (DOS emulator).

 Mail Tossers such as FastEcho and FMail are still used today under both Windows and Linux/DOSEMU.

-There are several modern Windows based FidoNet Mailers available today with source code, including Argus, Radius, and Taurus.
-MainDoor is another Windows based Fidonet mailer, which also can be run using either a modem or directly over TCP/IP.
+There are several modern Windows-based FidoNet Mailers available today with source code, including Argus, Radius, and Taurus.
+MainDoor is another Windows-based Fidonet mailer, which also can be run using either a modem or directly over TCP/IP.
 Two popular free and open source software FidoNet mailers for Unix-like systems are the binkd (cross-platform, IP-only, uses the binkp protocol) and qico (supports modem communication as well as the IP protocol of ifcico and binkp).

 On the hardware side, Fido systems were usually well-equipped machines, for their day, with quick CPUs, high-speed modems and 16550 UARTs, which were at the time an upgrade.
 As a Fidonet system was usually a BBS, it needed to quickly process any new mail events before returning to its 'waiting for call' state.
 In addition, the BBS itself usually necessitated lots of storage space.
 Finally, a FidoNet system usually had at least one dedicated phone line.
 Consequently, operating a Fidonet system often required significant financial investment, a cost usually met by the owner of the system.